 Home, the dream of all young people who have no money to buy a land, materials, builders and its maintenance.
-HOME is a socio-artistic project taking place in one of the settlements of Elbląd.
-Its aim is to build a dwelling house “out of nothing” (with found or received materials from the local community and entrepreneurs) between blocks of flats.
-The team of builders consisted especially of children, tenagers who didn’t have a chance to leave Elbląg for summer holidays.
+HOME was s a socio-artistic project which took place in one of the settlements of Elbląd.
+Its aim was to build a dwelling house “out of nothing” (with found or received materials from the local community and entrepreneurs) between blocks of flats.
+The team of builders consisted especially of children, teenagers who didn’t have a chance to leave Elbląg for summer holidays.
 Some adults from the neighborhood appeared as well as other inhabitants of Elbląg, who were willing to work.
 With time, the prisoners from Elbląg’s Detention joined HOME.
 Of course the artist was building the house too.
 During the time of construction (four months) he lived in a tent in the neighborhood and later in the constructed house.

 HOME was a project which assumed an intense, in-depth and long-term contact between the artist and residents of Kopernik settlement – one of estates in Elbląg, considered as an unsafe place.
 Initially, the project was planned to be held during three summer break months, but extended to almost two years.
 The starting point for contact and further action was the concept and understanding of the word home.
 The home is perceived differently by each of us, but at the same time the majority wants to have it.
 This aspiration is both natural for the human race and socially constructed.
 Therefore, from the very beginning more important was what was going to arise during the process than what was going to be created materially.
 The aim was a long-term and adamant animation and cooperation with residents based on their ideas.